OpenDataDSL/website/blog/2023-05-11-data_flows/index.md

 <img className={styles.product_screenshot} src="/img/blog/data_flow/upload-script.png" />

-The name of the file must match the include in our template, so for the 5th May 2023, it needs to be ```newsletter-2023-05-05.html```
+The name of the file must match the name syntax we defined in our template, so for the 5th May 2023, it needs to be ```newsletter-2023-05-05.html```

 #### Proof-read the newsletter
 We can manually send a sample of the newletter to the people we want to proof-read the newsletter before it gets sent out to our clients by running the following bit of ODSL code: